xot/ElectraOne/README.md

 - Other 'quantised' parameters are shown as lists on the E1, using the possible values reported by Ableton.
 (In E1 terms, these are turned into 'overlays' added to the preset.)
 - Non-quantised parameters are shown as faders on the E1.
 As many faders as possible are assigned to 14bit CCs.
 - Integer valued, non-quantised, parameters are shown as integer-valued faders on the E1.
-- Float valued parameters are shown as floar-valued faders on the E1.
+- Float valued parameters are shown as float-valued faders on the E1.
 - For certain types of parameters (e.g. percentage, phase shift), the remote script tries to guess the type and adjust the display accordingly.

 Note that large devices with many parameters may create a preset with several pages.
 The generation of presets on the fly can be customised, see the [configuration section](https://github.com/xot/ElectraOne#configuring).

 ### Racks

-When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1.
+When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically creates a preset containing all macros in the rack, and uploads that to the E1 so they can be controlled.

 *Note: when using a drum rack on a visible track, by default it shows the last played drum instrument in the chain.
 Whenever an incoming note plays a drum instrument, this drum instrument becomes selected **and therefore gets (up)loaded to the E1**.
 This is of course undesirable as the E1 would get swamped with preset (up)loads.
 To avoid this, hide the devices on a drum track!*

 ### VST or AU plugins

-VST or AU plugin parameters can also be managed, but this needs to be done in a slightly roundabout way in order to ensure the mappings are properly saved within Ableton.
+VST or AU plugin parameters can also be managed, but this needs to be done in a slightly roundabout way in order to ensure the mappings are properly saved with the Live set.

 Depending on the plugin, *first* create an audio or instrument rack.
 Then add the plugin to the rack.
 To manage the parameters within the plugin, click on the expand (triangle down) button in the title bar of the plugin to expose the 'Configure' button.
 Click on it and follow the instructions to add plugin parameters to the configuration panel.
 To save this configuration, *save the enclosing rack configuration*: saving the plugin state itself *does not save the configuration of parameters*!
 You don't need to bother about the macros, although it might be useful to assign them such that the most important parameters of the plugin are mapped on a single preset page.

+You can also create your own custom presets for VST or AU plugins.
+The general process to create custom presets is [described here](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md).
+For VST or AU plugins you need to be aware of a [some naming conventions](https://github.com/xot/ElectraOne/blob/main/README-ADDING-PRESETS.md#naming).

 #### Configuring Ableton to map AU and VST plugin parameters

-To more easily control the parameters of AU and VST plugins in Ableton, you need to tell Ableton to automatically configure and reveal the plugin parameters.
+To more easily control the parameters of AU and VST plugins in Ableton, you can tell Ableton to automatically configure and reveal the plugin parameters.
 This is done by adding the following line to Ableton Live's ```Options.txt``` file (see this [Ableton help document](https://help.ableton.com/hc/en-us/articles/6003224107292-Options-txt-file) on where to find it and how to edit it).

 ```-_PluginAutoPopulateThreshold=128```